santhoshmeda/iot-310/week1/lab1/lab1.md

-# RPi, SenseHAT, and MQTT Revisited
+# RPi, SenseHAT, and MQTT Revisited with a little Node.js

+## Overview

 This lab is to get us collectively back to a stable point with our RPis and make sure everyone is on the same page.
 All version, libs, etc are running smoothly.
-We will run through some previous labs to get us up and running, these files have been modified to fit the Course 3 theme and focus only on their specific use case.
+We will run through some previous labs to get us up and running, these files have been modified to fit the Course 3 theme and focus only on their specific use case

 Some files require system `python` dependencies:
 - `mqtt` library can be found at the [Paho MQTT site](https://pypi.python.org/pypi/paho-mqtt/1.1#installation).
 - `sense-hat` library can be found at the [SenseHAT site](https://github.com/RPi-Distro/python-sense-hat).

 **Note**: Originally some files attempted to detect hostname and that worked well in class, but doesn't work well outside of class so went for a more manual approach.

+## Use Case

+Send and receive sensor data from device gateways across the city.

 ## Read SenseHAT data (from Course 1)